Ondrej Rigo: Murders

-On 3 January 1991, early in the morning, the bodies of Anna P. (40) and her son Juraj N. (aged 14–16) were found inside a ground-floor flat in a dormitory at an unspecified location in Bratislava.
+On 3January 1991, in the early morning, the bodies of AnnaP.
+(40) and her son JurajN. (aged 14–16) were found inside a ground-floor flat in a dormitory at an unspecified location in Bratislava.
 Rigo entered the apartment through a window around midnight.
 The son was sleeping beside his mother when Rigo crushed their heads with a wooden stick.
-Anna P. tried to protect her son.
+AnnaP. tried to protect her son.
 Afterwards, Rigo copulated with her body.
-Anna P., who had emigrated to Switzerland in 1982 with her son and husband, was in Bratislava with her son for only a few days for the New Year's celebrations.
+AnnaP., who had emigrated to Switzerland in 1982 with her son and husband, was in Bratislava with her son for only a few days for the New Year's celebrations.

-Jana B. (31) became the first person to survive Rigo's attack on 9 January 1991, when she managed to fight him off after being attacked in her first-floor Bratislava apartment on Kutuzovova Street.
+JanaB.
+(31) became the first person to survive Rigo's attack on 9January 1991, when she managed to fight him off after being attacked in her first-floor Bratislava apartment on Kutuzovova Street.
 Rigo gained access through a ventilation window above the door.
 After the unsuccessful attack, he quickly fled the apartment.
-Jana B. noticed that Rigo's light-blue pants were hand-sewn in the crotch area, which later helped in identifying him.
-The police indeed found such pants in his closet.
-That same night, before attacking Jana B., Rigo entered through a different window in the neighbourhood, but it led only to a small, locked storage room.
+JanaB. noticed that Rigo's light-blue pants were hand-sewn in the crotch area, which later helped in identifying him—the police would indeed find the pants in question in his closet.
+That same night, before attacking JanaB., Rigo entered through a different window in the neighbourhood, but it led only to a small, locked storage room.

-Three months after his last kill and after the attack on Jana B., he murdered Helena N. (79) near Záhradnícka Street in Bratislava.
-This was very near his previous murder scene, possibly even on the same street.
-Rigo removed a net from the kitchen window of this ground-floor apartment, killing Helena N. with a piece of concrete.
+Three months after his last kill and after the attack on JanaB., he murdered HelenaN.
+(79) near Záhradnícka Street in Bratislava.
+This was very near his previous murder scene, possibly on the same street.
+Rigo removed a net from the kitchen window of this ground-floor apartment, killing HelenaN. with a piece of concrete.